If you have a website, making it discoverable is of paramount importance. In this guide, we’ll show you how to add structured data to your site.

-Adding structured data helps search engines such as Google understand your content and get it in front of more eyeballs.
+If you have a website, it’s important to make sure that it is discoverable.
+In this guide, we’ll show you how to add structured data to your site, which helps search engines such as Google understand your content and get it in front of more viewers.
 We’ll illustrate how this works by building a simple React app that incorporates structured data.

 Google, DuckDuckGo, and other search engines are proficient at understanding the content of websites.
 However, scraping HTML is not a particularly reliable way to categorize content.
-HTML is all about presentation and it can be structured in a variety of ways.
+HTML is all about presentation, and it can be structured in a variety of ways.

 There are hundreds of types of structured data available.
 You can read about all of them in depth at Schema.org, which is maintained by representatives of the search engine community.

 Just like there are many different types of structured data, there is a wide range of formats you can use to provide it, including JSON-LD, Microdata, and RDFa.
-Google explicitly prefers JSON-LD, so that’s what we’ll focus on on this tutorial.
+Google explicitly prefers JSON-LD, so that’s what we’ll focus on in this tutorial.

 tag with the custom type of application/ld+json